Assaf Rappaport: Founding and early growth

 In January 2020, Rappaport left Microsoft to co-found Wiz with Ami Luttwak, Roy Reznik, and Yinon Costica.
 Wiz provides a platform for real-time security risk assessment across multiple cloud environments, including Amazon Web Services (AWS), Azure, and Google Cloud.
 The company aimed to offer a cloud security platform capable of scanning across major cloud providers.

-Wiz emerged from stealth mode in December 2020 with a US$100 million Series A funding round.
-By mid-2021, Wiz had achieved “unicorn” status after raising several hundred million dollars in additional funding, placing its valuation at around $6 billion.
-In February 2023, Wiz secured another $300 million in funding, bringing its valuation to $10 billion, followed by a US$1 billion Series E in May 2024 that increased its valuation to $12 billion.
-Venture capital firms such as Sequoia Capital, Index Ventures, Insight Partners, and prominent tech executives participated in these rounds, making Wiz one of the fastest-growing software-as-a-service companies on record.
+Wiz reached a valuation of $1.7 billion in early 2021 and $12 billion in May 2024.
+Venture capital firms such as Sequoia Capital, Index Ventures, Insight Partners, and prominent tech executives participated in the funding rounds, making Wiz one of the fastest-growing software-as-a-service companies on record.
 According to various sources, Wiz reached $100 million in annual recurring revenue within 18 months of operation.

 Acquisition by Google

-By 2023, Wiz served over 40% of Fortune 100 companies.
+By 2024, Wiz served 40% of Fortune 100 companies.
 In mid-2024, reports suggested that Alphabet was interested in acquiring Wiz.
 Although Rappaport initially rejected an offer of about $23 billion to explore an initial public offering (IPO), negotiations resumed amid a weakening IPO market.
 On 18 March 2025, Alphabet announced it had entered into an agreement to acquire Wiz for $32 billion in cash, subject to regulatory approvals.
 The deal, if finalized, would be the largest in Google’s history, as well as the largest acquisition of an Israeli technology company.
 Wiz is expected to be integrated under Google Cloud while retaining its independence in serving multi-cloud customers.
 With an estimated 10 percent stake in the company, Rappaport is expected to make over $3 billion before taxes once the acquisition is finalised.

+Recognition

+Rappaport has been included multiple times in The Jerusalem Posts annual list of the 50 most influential Jews.
+In 2023, he was ranked 20th alongside Israeli technology executives Michal Braverman-Blumenstyk, Ori Goshen, and Guy Franklin, who were recognized collectively for their roles in Israel's technology sector.

+In 2024, Rappaport was ranked 33rd alongside Asaf Kochan and Ofer Yannay as representatives of Israel's high-tech sector.
+In 2025, Rappaport and his fellow Wiz co-founders Yinon Costica, Roy Reznik, and Ami Luttwak were ranked 10th.

+In 2026, Rappaport was ranked individually at number seven on the list.
+The Jerusalem Post cited his leadership of Wiz and Google's $32 billion acquisition of the company in discussing his influence.